APNewsBreak: Yanks, Red Sox play on artificial turf London

 Olympic Stadium also will be the site of major league games in 2020 — a series between the Chicago Cubs and St. Louis Cardinals is the leading candidate.

-“This way we’ve got a synthetic turf system that’s got two games on this year, two games on it next year and then the commissioner can do what he wants to do with the system, whether he wants to have another event somewhere, sell it or donate it or whatever they want to do,” said Cook, a former GM of the Yankees, Montreal and Cincinnati.
+“This way we’ve got a synthetic turf system that’s got two games on this year, two games on it next year and then the commissioner can do what he wants to do with the system, whether he wants to have another event somewhere, sell it or donate it or whatever they want to do,” Cook said.

 Field dimensions will be 330 feet down each foul line, but just 385 feet to center with a 16-foot wall.

-Note: This story has been corrected to delete references to Murray Cook being a general manager.